rocketboosters/a-ok/README.md

 - `aok.not_null(value)` must not be null/None, but can be anything else.
 - `aok.optional(value)` must equal the specified value or be null/None.
 - `aok.one_of(value)` must match one of the values in the specified list.
+Any of the
-Any of the list items can also be a comparator.
+- `aok.none_of(value)` must not match one of the values in the specified list.
+Any of the list items can also be a comparator that will be negated.
+- `aok.json_dict(dict)` parses a JSON-serialized string attribute and compares it to the dictionary/object in the same fashion as the `!aok` root object.
+- `aok.json_list(list)` parses a JSON-serislized string attribute nad compares it to the list object in the same fashion as the `!aok_list` root object.